yohan211/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This project abiut shell script
+This project about shell script